stephenbradshaw/GOAD/README.md

 ```
 ansible-playbook main.yml --limit=dc02
 ```
+**Update**: Be aware that this feature is untested on this fork, use at your own risk.

 ### Update
 If you want to update and replay the vulnerabilities playbook to update the lab you should do :